Things you didn’t know are illegal in Winston-Salem

 Rule 4: Lawn parking

-Parking on front yards is illegal.
-It is only allowed during a special event or circumstance, but will require a permit by the Neighborhood Services Department.
+Parking in front yards is illegal.
+It is only allowed during a special event or circumstance, but it will require a permit from the Neighborhood Services Department.
 Permits are limited to two approvals per calendar year, per residence.
-Violators could be fined $25.
+Violators could be fined $25 and court costs.
 (Sec.
 42-173)

 If you live on a lot zoned residential and have two or more untagged vehicles, you can be cited by code enforcement.
 The city could consider your yard a storage yard, which is legally known as a motor vehicle repair and maintenance facility.